 This got me thinking about how many fashion brands are just surviving as opposed to kicking butt and thriving.
 Better yet, what weren’t they doing to ensure they would thrive?
 This is what I have learned over the years.

-Companies that are just surviving live day to day.
-They don’t look at the future and develop strategies to grow their businesses.
+Companies that are just surviving live day to day, don’t look at the future and don’t develop strategies to grow their businesses.
 Many don’t even have goals and the goals they have are puny and aren’t big enough to generate excitement and drive.
 They are so busy just existing that they don’t see the forest for the trees.

-Another problem I see is they don’t manage their business well.
-They don’t know their numbers: sales, margins, inventory levels, cash flow, etc. There needs to be processes in place in order to have a well organized business that runs efficiently.
+Another problem I see is they don’t manage their business very well.
+They don’t know their numbers: sales, margins, inventory levels, cash flow, etc. There needs to be processes in place in order to have a well-organized business that runs efficiently.
 I like the phrase, “run a tight ship”.
 It embodies the principles that create growing businesses.

 Maria Pesin knows fashion, especially the business side of the fashion industry.
 Do you know how Manolo Blahnik got his start in the industry?
 How he leveraged a paltry 3 grand into one of the world’s most famous luxury brands?
 While she doesn’t take credit for Manolo’s success, Maria has walked a similar path on numerous occasions.
 The world of fashion is not silicon valley, and it has nothing to do with Madison Avenue marketing.
 In this industry there is ALWAYS room for something new and exciting, but you have to have your ducks in a row.
 If that’s what you need, believe me, Maria is the General Patton of fashion ducks!